rparab151/food_itinerary/README.md

 - Travel style (Cab vs Local)
 - Cuisine filters

 The frontend is a static `index.html` with modern UI and all logic in vanilla JS.
-For dynamic places search it can call a backend (Netlify Function) that talks to the Google Places Nearby Search API.
+For dynamic places search it can call a backend (Vercel Serverless Function) that proxies the Google Places Nearby Search API.

 ## Project structure

-- `index.html` – main SPA (UI, itinerary logic, Google Maps embed, Netlify backend calls)
+- `index.html` – main SPA (UI, itinerary logic, Google Maps embed, calls to the Vercel backend)
-- `netlify/functions/places.js` – Netlify Function that proxies Google Places Nearby Search
+- `api/places.js` – Vercel Serverless Function that proxies Google Places Nearby Search
-- `netlify.toml` – Netlify config pointing to the functions directory
-- `backend/` – optional local Node/Express server (not needed when using Netlify Functions)
+- `server.mjs` – optional local Node/Express server (not needed when deploying on Vercel)

 ## Running locally (static only)